bluecoursecommunitychurch/bluecoursecommunitychurch.github.io/about.md

 this through vocal praise, prayer, giving, the sacraments, and by engaging in Bible-based teaching.
 Our goal is to equip and encourage all members to grow in their devotion to Christ, and to reflect Him to the world.

-### ...WE EXPERIENCE LIFE CHANGE THROUGH RELATIONSHIPS
+### ...we experience life change through relationships.

-Blue Course Community is a local church community which exists to discover, encourage, and support Jesus’ life-changing message for everyone.
+Blue Course Community Church is a local church community which exists to discover, encourage, and support Jesus’ life-changing message for everyone.
 We believe transformation happens in and through relationships, and these are best formed and strengthened within a Christ-centered community.
 Beyond weekly worship, we emphasize regular community engagement in life groups, small groups, or ministry teams.
 These groups gather for Bible study, prayer, discipleship, fellowship, service,